Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Solution method

 \textbf{Initialization}: Input EPTN network topology, set of all passengers groups $\mathcal{P}_w$, control parameters of the system, model parameters.
 Initialize the time duration of each CH and PH.
-Also, the empty sets $\tilde{\mathcal{P}}$, and $\overline{\mathcal{P}}$ are initialized to store the set of passengers who do not complete the transfer, and the set of passengers who do not get off the bus, respectively.
+Also, the empty sets $\tilde{\mathcal{P}}$, and $\overline{\mathcal{P}}$ are initialized to store the set of passengers who do not complete transfers, and the set of passengers who do not get off MAVs, respectively.

-\textbf{Prediction modular}: We include a prediction module in the algorithm to facilitate the extension of this method to dynamic optimization.
-In this modular, the travel time of vehicles at adjacent stops based on detailed information on road traffic conditions in a specific time horizon, and the detailed passenger demand at each stop through video surveillance and other equipment in this time horizon are predicted.
+\textbf{Prediction modular}: We incorporate a prediction module into the algorithm to enable its extension to dynamic optimization.
+In this module, the travel time of vehicles between adjacent stops is predicted based on detailed road traffic conditions within a specific time horizon.
+Additionally, the module estimates passenger demand at each stop using data from monitoring equipment during the same period.

 \textbf{Timetable simulation module}: Update the travel time of the vehicle between two adjacent stops.
 Simulate the vehicle arrival and departure times at each stop based on the control strategy imposed during the CH.